 In this post—other than that the soft shade of turquoise looked great with her white hair and it was an image of her that I wanted to preserve—I brought her into my story to help personify the acts of kindness and grace now linked in my mind under “scotty pajamas.”

-Insofar as I have ever thought about scotty pajamas (or other kinds of matching family holiday sleepwear), was 1), that my family—individualists to the core—might just skip Christmas rather than show-up in coordinated lounge-wear outfits, and 2), that the people I’ve noticed doing their grocery shopping in what appeared to me to be their pajamas were actually practicing a pajama-as-day-wear runway look that fashion designers have made trendy this year.
+Insofar as I have ever thought about scotty pajamas (or other kinds of matching family holiday sleepwear), my thoughts were 1), that my family—individualists to the core—might just skip Christmas rather than show-up in coordinated lounge-wear outfits, and 2), that the people I’ve noticed doing their grocery shopping in what appeared to me to be their pajamas were actually practicing a pajama-as-day-wear runway look that fashion designers have made trendy this year.
 (Or did they just run late in dropping the kids off at school?)

 The pajama-as-day-wear 2016 fashion trend.